iamindradev/hospital-management-system/README.md

 # hospital-management-system
-an management system on a hospital using django framework.
+a management system on a hospital using django framework.